skip to content

 Current research

-Our goal is to develop smart bio-hybrid approaches that can serve as tools to understand the bioenergetics of complex biological systems and as a platform to launch new biotechnologies to address a range of societal needs (including for renewable energy generation, carbon recycling, precision farming, environmental sensing, and medicine).
-Currently, we are focused on re-wiring photosynthesis for sustainable photo-energy conversion.
-We work at the intersection of many disciplines, including physics, synthetic biology, chemical biology, engineering and material science; however, at the heart of our work is electrochemistry.
+My team's goal is to develop smart bio-hybrid approaches that can help to probe or re-wire the bioenergetics of living systems.
+These can serve as platforms to launch new biotechnologies to address a range of societal needs, including for renewable energy generation, carbon recycling, precision farming, environmental sensing, and treating pathogenic biofilms.
+Currently, we are focused on understanding and re-wiring photosynthesis towards sustainable energy conversion.
+We work at the intersection of many disciplines, including physics, synthetic biology, chemical biology, engineering and material science; but at the heart of our work is electrochemistry.

-Jenny completed her PhD in bioinorganic chemistry at the University of Sydney, Australia, with a brief stint at the Hebrew University of Jerusalem, where she developed redox active platinum-based anti-cancer agents and studied their biodistribtion/metabolism within tumour models.
-She then became a Marie Curie Incoming International Fellow at the University of Cambridge to explore how biocatalysts can be exploited to generate solar fuels.
-In particular, she worked on developing strategies to re-wire oxidoreductases, such as the water-oxidation enzyme photosystem II, to electrodes/semiconductors/other proteins in an emerging field known as 'semi-artificial photosynthesis'.
-She has since been awarded a BBSRC David Phillips Fellowship at the Yusuf Hamied Department of Chemistry.
-Here, she takes on the re-wiring of photosynthesis to another level of complexity - in live cells!
-She has recently been awarded the RSC Felix Franks Biotechnology Medal and the L'Oreal UNESCO Sustainable Development award for Women in Science.
+Jenny completed her PhD in bioinorganic chemistry at the University of Sydney, Australia, with a brief stint at the Hebrew University of Jerusalem.
+During this time, she developed redox active platinum-based anti-cancer agents and studied their biodistribtion and metabolism within tumour models.
+Following this, she was awarded a Marie Curie Incoming International Fellowship at the University of Cambridge to explore how biocatalysts can be exploited to generate solar fuels.
+In particular, she worked on developing strategies to re-wire complex enzymes, such as the water-oxidation enzyme photosystem II, to electrodes/semiconductors/other proteins in an emerging field known as 'semi-artificial photosynthesis'.
+She has since been awarded a BBSRC David Phillips Fellowship, followed by appointment to Assistant Professor in Materials Chemistry at the Yusuf Hamied Department of Chemistry.
+Here, she takes on the re-wiring of photosynthesis to another level of complexity - in living cells!
+She was awarded the RSC Felix Franks Biotechnology Medal and the L'Oreal UNESCO Sustainable Development award for Women in Science.

 Watch Dr Zhang discuss her research